Ex-Girlfriend Awarded Frozen Embryos over Protests of Ex-Boyfriend

 Maryland is one of the few states whose courts have issued a similar ruling.
 In 2013, a Maryland court heard a case between a divorced couple, Godlove Mbah and Honorine Anong, regarding embryos the couple had created and frozen while married.
 Before divorcing, the couple gave birth to a daughter based on a successful In-Vitro Fertilization treatment from the frozen embryos they’d created, but had a number of embryos left over.
 The majority of states had thus far agreed with the parent requesting that the embryos be destroyed.
 However, in a similar result to the recent Illinois case, the Maryland judge found that, in balancing the interests and stakes for each party, Anong’s desire to have a child held greater weight and import than Mbah’s interest in having the embryos destroyed.
 This creates a possible precedent for future Maryland courts to rule similarly, though the case was based largely on facts specific to the couple at hand.

 The topic of custody of embryos is still a very untested area of law.
 If you’re facing a complex family law matter, and need help either drafting an agreement to protect you from future legal trouble, or in protecting your interests once a conflict has emerged, contact a knowledgeable Columbia MD Family Law Attorney at Coover Law Firm, LLC.
-For a free consultation on your Maryland family law matter from Howard County and throughout central Maryland, call 410-995-1100.
+For a $99 no-obligation initial consultation on your Maryland family law matter from Howard County and throughout central Maryland, call 410-995-1100.

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.